rurban/ctl/docs/index.md

 glouw/ctl does not treat errors at all.
 There cannot be any.

-Support not only GNU make, but also BSD make and MSVC nmake.
+Support not only GNU make, but also BSD make and MSVC nmake. gen_images.sh is not bash-only anymore, and supports updating single graphs.

 Tested also on macOS (default apple clang++ with libc++), FreeBSD (default clang with libc++), and Windows MSVC (default CL 19).